Propagation of chaos, Wasserstein gradient flows and toric Kahler-Einstein metrics: General setup and proof of Theorem

 using \ref{eq:conv wrt l1 wasser} combined with the dual representation of the $L^{1}-$Wasserstein distance.
 Hence,

-as desired (using the dominated convergence theorem in the last step, which applies thanks to the bound $\left|N^{-1}E^{(N)}\right|\leq A+Bd_{2}$ resulting from the Main Assumptions). \end{proof} Next we turn to the asymptotics of the distances: \begin{prop} Assume that a sequence $\nu_{N}$ of symmetric probability measures on $X^{N}$ satisfies
+as desired (using the dominated convergence theorem in the last step, which applies thanks to the bound $\left|N^{-1}E^{(N)}\right|\leq A+Bd_{2}$ resulting from the Main Assumptions). \end{proof} Next we turn to the asymptotics of the distances, establishing the following key property: \begin{prop} Assume that a sequence $\nu_{N}$ of symmetric probability measures on $X^{N}$ satisfies

 in the distance topology in $W_{2}(\mathcal{P}_{2}(X)).$ Then any sequence $\mu_{N}$ such that $(\delta_{N})_{*}\mu_{N}$ converges weakly to $\Gamma\in\mathcal{P}(\mathcal{P}(X))$ satisfies

 and equality holds iff $(\delta_{N})_{*}\mu_{N}$ converges to $\Gamma$ in the distance topology in $W_{2}(\mathcal{P}_{2}(X)).$\end{prop} \begin{proof} Consider the isometry